caleorourke/skim/index.md

 # Browser Compatibility

-__Recommended browsers and platforms for the best usability and performance.__

-Starting from best to worst, we recommend the latest versions of the following browsers.
+Below are recommended browsers and platforms for the best usability and performance.
+Starting from best to worst, we suggest you get the latest version for:

 * Chrome (~100%)
 * Safari (~75%)